-CH1: Child weight for age and sex CH2: Child length for age and sex

-CH3: Child weight for length for age and sex
+CH1: Child weight for age and sex CH2: Child length for age and sex CH3: Child weight for length for age and sex

 We define weight and length for age in standard deviation units, according to World Health Organizations guidelines.
-Length will be measured during the endline survey using length measuring board, and weight using a digital scale.
+Length and weight will be measured during the endline field survey.
 For this calculation, child age will be calculated by rounding to the closest integer of fully completed months since their birth.
 Sex will be defined as biological sex at birth.